marhide/streaming-data/README.md

+# The Guardian API to AWS SQS data streaming project

 ## What is it and what does it do?

 streaming-data is an application that gets data about articles from The Guardian's API and sends them to an AWS SQS queue.